You-Gao/Blog/_fun/2024-09-17-civilization-6.md

 <br/>
 ---
 [^1]: It was kind of awkward thinking of specifically player mechanics because for Turn-based Games you are just interacting w/ the main game mechanics.
-There isn't a single "body" to control, rather a system.
+There isn't a single "*body*" to control, rather a system.